awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/6_tear_down.md

 weight: 6
 ---

-In order to take down the lab environment, you simply delete the workload and the custom lense you created.
+In order to tear down the lab environment, you simply delete the workload and the custom lens you created.

 1. Select **Custom Lenses** on the left navigation:
 ![SelectWorkloads](/watool/100_Custom_Lenses_on_WATool/images/6_0_select_custom_lenses.jpg)